HOLIDAY OFFER: Get the gift of up to $70 of Bitcoin. While supplies last!

 Wondering why you’re being asked to enable blind signing?
 Here, we explain why it’s necessary and how to stay safe.

-The ol’ blind signing is a hot topic here at Ledger.
+The old blind signing is a hot topic here at Ledger.
 In the web3 world, blind signing is one of the sneakiest risks you’ll face, and this is why Ledger’s platform of integrations is gradually making this practice a thing of the past.

 But when you’re interacting outside of that ecosystem, there are still times when blind signing is necessary; this is why you’ll occasionally see the message “Enable Blind Signing” appearing on your device as you interact with dApps and DeFi.
-In this article, we’ll recap what it means to sign a smart contract transaction, what to do when you see this message and how to make sure you stay safe, no matter what sort of App you’re interacting with.
+In this article, we’ll recap what it means to sign a smart contract transaction, what to do when you see this message, and how to make sure you stay safe, no matter what sort of App you’re interacting with.

 What is Blind Signing?
 A Recap